Skip to content

 • Deploying Nanotechnology to build highly compact storage devices will shrink data centres to the size of sugar cubes.

-• Advent of decentralized ledgers, based on Blockchain technology will fortify sensitive data and offer resistance to tampering and cyber threats.
+• Advent of decentralised ledgers, based on Blockchain technology, will fortify sensitive data and offer resistance to tampering and cyber threats.

 • Projecting data into three dimensional images using Holograms is foreseen to replace physical storage media.